-distributor sets the minimum price to be shown in any jointly financed retailer advertisement.
-Some schemes may contain provisions that all advertisement regardless of sharing the costs must follow the rules, and more rigid programmes may include intra-store advertisement.
-If rules are breached, the retailer is subject to sanctioning by the manufacturer, such as the withdrawal of the amount, which may have drastic consequences.
-Some it helps to maintain retailer or wholesale prices high.
-Even if the retailer may sell the product at any price, she can no longer advertise her discounted prices; thus, consumer information is restrained, price competition is impaired and as a result, there is less pressure from the retailers for the manufacturers to cut wholesale prices.
-She are prices of MAP may be comparable to RPM, she and, especially when adopted in parallel by upstream firms, it helps to maintain tacit coordination between them.
+distributor sets the minimum price to be shown in any jointly financed retailer advertisement.162 Some schemes may contain provisions that all advertisement regardless of sharing the costs must follow the rules, and more rigid programmes may include intra-store advertisement.
+If rules are breached, the retailer is subject to sanctioning by the manufacturer, such as the withdrawal of the amount, which may have drastic consequences.163 It constitutes a vertical FP since it helps to maintain retailer or wholesale prices high.
+Even if the retailer may sell the product at any price, she can no longer advertise her discounted prices; thus, consumer information is restrained, price competition is impaired and as a result, there is less pressure from the retailers for the manufacturers to cut wholesale prices.164 The effects of MAP may be comparable to RPM,165 and, especially when adopted in parallel by upstream firms, it helps to maintain tacit coordination between them.
 MAP programs are particularly problematic where dealers lose their freedom to determine actual resale prices and to advertise their prices out of the program.
-Good evidence of that is when adoption was in response to complaints due to excessive competition by retailers, who may help to police the scheme, denouncing discounters.
-She may be contained as a result, there is less than the program are particularly problematic where dealers lose their freedom to determine actual resale prices and to advertise their prices out of the program.
-Good evidence of that is when adoption was in response to complaints due to excessive competition by retailers, who may help to police the scheme, denouncing discounters.
+Good evidence of that is when adoption was in response to complaints due to excessive competition by retailers, who may help to police the scheme, denouncing discounters.166

-These practices have been extensively analysed by US courts, which deemed them reasonable by circumventing the inflexibility of Dr. Miles167 with forced arguments such as lack of evidence of 'agreement'.
-However, after Legin, they can be judged more 'on the merits'.
-In the FTC challenge of MAPs under Section 5, the five largest USA music distributors imposed simultaneously and openly a similar rigid MAP policy toward retailers that led to an increase in CD prices.
+These practices have been extensively analysed by US courts, which deemed them reasonable by circumventing the inflexibility of Dr. Miles167 with forced arguments such as lack of evidence of 'agreement'.168 However, after Legin,169 they can be judged more 'on the merits'.170 In the FTC challenge of MAPs under Section 5,171 the five largest USA music distributors imposed simultaneously and openly a similar rigid MAP policy toward retailers that led to an increase in CD prices.
 The main reason was that intense retail competition increased concentration in the industry, which might represent countervailing power to music distributors in the future.
 With less pressure, wholesale prices could be raised.
 Not only were the vertical agreements challenged, but also the horizontal aspect of facilitating an increase in the retail price; in the end, a settlement was reached without any admission of wrongdoing.